scnr/book/src/how-to/optimize-scans.md

 * `quick` -- For a quick scan, complex or rare payloads will be omitted.
 * `moderate` (default) -- Balanced payloads.
 * `super` -- All payloads, more DOM probing, disabled attack optimization heuristics.

+## Scan incrementally

+In order to save valuable time on subsequent scans, Codename SCNR allows you to extract a session file from completed/aborted scans, in order to allow for incremental re-scans.

+This means that only newly introduced input vectors will be audited the next time around, which can save immense amounts of time.

+The location of the session file is printed at the end of each scan and can be restored via:

+    ./bin/scnr_restore SESSION_FILE